eslint/eslint/docs/rules/newline-before-return.md

-# Require newline before `return` statement (newline-before-return)
+# require an empty line before `return` statements (newline-before-return)

-There is no hardfast rule about whether newlines should precede `return` statements in JavaScript.
+There is no hardfast rule about whether empty lines should precede `return` statements in JavaScript.
 However, clearly delineating where a function is returning can greatly increase the readability and clarity of the code.
 For example:

 ```js
 function foo(bar) {